Run and install

 dftd4 program is required to provide the D4 part of AIQM1.

 The dftd4 program can be obtained as both executable and open-source code.
-We recommend to use dftd4 v2.5.0, which can calculate Hessian needed for thermochemical calculations.
+We recommend using dftd4 v3.5.0 (dftd4 v2.5.0 for the MLatom versions earlier than 3.0.1), which can calculate Hessian needed for thermochemical calculations.
 To install the dftd4 program from source code, please see the README.md file on dftd4 GitHub page for more details.

 After the dftd4 program is installed, you need to set the environmental variable pointing to the